Manhattan Book Fair

 One of our books, How Ink Writes Poetry, generated some interest, but two incidents were significant.
 The first came from a book dealer who is headed to the Oxford Book Fair in England in 2 weeks.
 He didn't want to buy the book ($350), but just wanted to borrow it to take to the Oxford fair to "stir (he used a different more colorful word) things up."
 We were surprised and intrigued by the request, so Ray said, "OK."

 So, How Ink Writes Poetry goes international!
-We're going to ask that the borrower take a photo of someone looking at the book in Oxford to prove that it happened.
+We're asked that the borrower take a photo of someone looking at the book in Oxford to prove that it happened and also to post here to broaden this story a bit.

 For the second significant incident, you need a bit of background info.
 How Ink Writes Poetry has spawned a series of follow up collaborative books that we are hoping leads us to Stephen Hawking.
 Ray heard someone at some time say, "Always aim high."
 So this is where Ray is aiming.
 What needs to happen is Lead Grafiti needs to produce about 4 editions of this book, which will hopefully lead to a successful Stephen Hawking collaboration request.